Tupac Shakur murder investigation: Arraignment postponed for man charged with his killing

-LAS VEGAS (KLAS) — Duane “Keefe D” Davis made his first appearance in a Las Vegas courtroom Wednesday after being charged with murder in the shooting death of rapper Tupac Shakur.
+LAS VEGAS (KLAS) — Duane “Keffe D” Davis made his first appearance in a Las Vegas courtroom Wednesday after being charged with murder in the shooting death of rapper Tupac Shakur.

 Davis’ court appearance lasted less than two minutes because Davis did not have an attorney present.
 Watch the entire appearance in the video above.